Volodymyr759/usefull-terminal-commands/README.md

 git branch - list of branches

-git branches -r - list of remote branches
+git branch -r - list of remote branches

 git branch -a - to see all local and remote branches